 Final Thoughts on Toilet Paper Use on a Thru-Hike

-There are many different ways to manage your poop and TP while hiking, so find what works best for you and stick with it.
+There are many ways to manage your poop and TP while hiking, so find what works best for you and stick with it.